brendanatme/rg-cli/README.md

 A React generator CLI tool

-Inspired by ng-cli - but does so much less.
+Inspired by `ng-cli` -- but does so much less.

 Currently only generates components.